 - poor auditory and mental tracking and scanning.

 In addition to that, patients described headaches, neuropathic pain and excessive sensitivity to sound, light touch or pressure.
 In children, indications of neurological involvement include behavior changes, learning disabilities, school phobia, hypersensitivities of the skin and headaches.

-The naturopathic doctors at the Nardella Clinic in Calgary have treated several cases of Lyme disease and associated neurological disorders with a high success rate.
-After a course of hyperbaric oxygen therapy, patients showed improvement of neuro-muscular coordination, clarity and disappearance of foggy sensation, generalized fatigue.
+After a course of hyperbaric oxygen therapy, patients showed improvement of neuro-muscular coordination, clarity and generalized fatigue.

 Case Report: Hyperbaric oxygen therapy as an effective adjunctive treatment for chronic Lyme disease

 Please fill out the form below to begin the consultation scheduling process.
 We will be in touch with you right away to finalize your information.